-Cause of death was classified using ICD-10 codes from the death certificate (Appendix, pg.
+Cause of death was classified using ICD-10 codes from death certificates (Appendix, pg.
 36).
+ICD-10 codes are used to identify specific conditions or diseases in medical records.

 The top three leading causes of infant death in Allegheny County from 2015-2019: